4 Ways to Instantly Improve the Candidate Experience at Your Company

 Show them all sides.

-I could give you all sorts of reasons why my company is the best place to work, but those are my reasons.
+We could give you all sorts of reasons why our company is the best place to work, but those are our reasons.
 At Planet, we are caring, supportive, competitive and fun, but we take what we do very seriously.
 If you are looking for a company that rings a bell and rolls out the keg, we aren’t the right place for you.
 But if you want an organization where you will be challenged to be the best that you can be, and that will offer you a real career opportunity that will reward you for many, many years, then this is the place to be.
 Be open and show them who you really are as a company.
 If they don’t love it then it was never meant to be.
 Better to figure it out early-on so you don’t invest extra time when it’s not a fit.

 Keep it real.

 We all know the importance of selling the company and the role, but not at the expense of hyperbole.
 Don’t oversell it!
 Show them who you are – warts and all.
 In the end, be honest about how you feel.
 If after all of this mutual sharing this is someone you like and can see being on the team, tell them.
 Everyone wants to be wanted and there is nothing better than hearing it.
 And if you’re not feeling it, tell them that, too.
 Sure, candidates don’t love to hear they aren’t the one, but they will certainly appreciate you being honest and upfront with them.
 No one wants to hold out hope or push other things off for something that isn’t going to happen.
 By doing so, even candidates you don’t select will sing your praises, and in this world of fast traveling news, that positive press will help you land the ones you really want.